datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

-Yes, we can use the `mutate()` function of `dplyr` and include our `lubridate` function within the `mutate()` call. `mutate()` is used to add new data to a data frame, this is often new data that is created from a calculation or manipulation on existing data.
-If you are familiar with the `tranform()` core R function usage is similar.  `mutate()` allows us to create and immediately use a variable (year2), which is some thing that the core `R` function `transform()` will not do.
+Yes, we can use the `mutate()` function of `dplyr` and include our `lubridate` function within the `mutate()` call. `mutate()` is used to add new data to a dataframe.
+These are often new data that are created from a calculation or manipulation of existing data.
+If you are familiar with the `tranform()` core R function the usage is similar:  `mutate()` allows us to create and immediately use a variable (year2), which is something that the core `R` function `transform()` will not do.